Hospice and Palliative Care For Alzheimer’s Disease

 Palliative Care For Alzheimer’s Disease

-Palliative care is specialist medical care for serious conditions like Alzheimer’s.
-Improve your and your family’s quality of life.
-Palliative care is available at every age and stage.
-It can be combined with curative treatment.
+Palliative care is specialized medical care for serious conditions like Alzheimer’s.
+It aims to improve the quality of life for patients and their families.
+Available at every age and stage of the disease, palliative care can be combined with curative treatments.

-A specially trained team of palliative care doctors, nurses, social workers, and other professionals works with your regular doctors to give you extra assistance.
+A specially trained team of palliative care doctors, nurses, social workers, and other professionals works with your regular doctors to provide additional support.
+This team addresses symptoms such as despair, anxiety, and insomnia and can teach families how to prevent behavior triggers.

 Hospice Care For Alzheimer’s Disease